 History as a tool of wealth education

-Wealth in Families
+Wealth in Families end call out

 Family history is often overlooked as a component of wealth education, stewardship, and planning.
 Yet talking about history with family members across generations can help facilitate a deeper understanding of the past, encourage an intergenerational perspective, and sustain your family legacy now and in the future.